 She and her husband have a farm in Central Texas with sheep, cattle, horses, chickens,a nd turkeys.
 After seeing how government regulations benefit industrial agriculture at the expense of family farms, she founded FARFA in 2006 to provide a voice for independent agriculture.
 She and her husband are also active with Holistic Resource Management of Texas, the Texas Organic Farmers and Gardeners Association, and the Weston A. Price Foundation.

 Deborah Davis has been a Texas Longhorn rancher since 1990, and manages a grassfed Texas Longhorn beef marketing company in Bandera, Texas.
 She is a past President and current Registrar of the Cattlemen’s Texas Longhorn Registry and has served as Secretary and Newsletter Editor for that organization.
-Mrs. Davis also served on the Board of the South Texas Longhorn Association and was its Newsletter Editor.
+In addition, she is the vice president and founding member of Cattlemen’s Texas Longhorn Conservancy, a 501c3 sister organization to the Cattlemen’s Registry.
+Deborah also served on the Board of the South Texas Longhorn Association and was its Newsletter Editor.

-She was Chairman of Artist Reservations with the Women’s Art Guild of Laguna Gloria Museum in Austin, Texas, and served on the Board of Holistic Management International–Texas.
+Before working as a rancher, Deborah was Chairman of Artist Reservations with the Women’s Art Guild of Laguna Gloria Museum in Austin, Texas, and served on the Board of Holistic Management International –Texas.
 She received museum docent training from the Elisabeth Ney Museum, Laguna Gloria Art Museum and the Harry Ransom Center at the University of Texas in Austin, and Texas Forums moderator training at the LBJ Presidential Library and Museum.